flosch/pongo/README.md

-GoTemplate is a template engine which implements a Django-template-like syntax.
+GoTemplate is a template engine which implements a [Django-template](https://docs.djangoproject.com/en/dev/topics/templates/)-like syntax.

-Please have a look at the test (template_test.go) for examples.
+Please have a look at the test (`template_test.go`) for examples.

-A tiny example:
+# A tiny example

 	in := "Hello {{ name|capitalize }}!"
 	tpl, err := template.FromString("mytemplatetest", &in, nil)